loveorchids/probaV/README.md

 # ProbaV
-contest code for proba-V super resolution.
+Contest code for proba-V super resolution.
+NOTICE: The latest code CANNOT re-produce the result in the Result Section, please revert the to ```git checkout df7d8574b2c54301cec658cae9cb7b56b14e18aa```

 ## Installation
 How to clone this repo: